 Therapy will be altered depending on the need for prosthetic valve removal.
 In the absence of clear indications for surgery (see above), a trial of six weeks antimicrobial therapy should be given.

 A wide range of pathogens with varying antimicrobial susceptibilities can cause prosthetic valve endocarditis or pacing lead infection.
 Empirical therapy may be needed in two clinical situations:

 |Directed Antimicrobial Treatment (when microbiology results are known)|

-For patients intolerant of Vancomycin (or risk of nephrotoxicity) or with vancomycin-resistant staphylococci, Daptomycin (link to LTHT daptomycin guideline)can be used instead of vancomycin at a dose of 8mg/Kg every 24 hours.
+For patients intolerant of Vancomycin (or risk of nephrotoxicity) or with vancomycin-resistant staphylococci, Daptomycin (see LTHT daptomycin guideline) can be used instead of Vancomycin at a dose of 8mg/Kg every 24 hours.

 Daptomycin requires creatinine kinase (CK) levels at baseline and then weekly throughout treatment (or every three days if patient is at a high risk of developing myopathy).
 Daptomycin is eliminated primarily by the kidneys, therefore baseline creatinine clearance and regular monitoring of renal function is advised.